-5.14 The Council has always employed a "never re-invent the wheel" approach and has a history of looking at good practice elsewhere, and where appropriate, applying it to this Authority.
 A wide range of examples include our recent bank tendering exercise (where we learnt from Brentwood); using our 'On Line' forms package for 'e' citizens change of address (where we learnt from North Norfolk); our 'e' procurement learning with the County and other Districts; and our internal audit work with Castle Point.
 We are now looking at Wokingham's Enforcement Policy which received positive comments from the Food Standards Agency, amongst others, to see whether it provides a model which we could adapt for this Council's purposes.

-5.15 The Council has also adopted an open approach in terms of other Authorities coming to the Council to discuss various aspects of its services.
+The Council has also adopted an open approach in terms of other Authorities coming to the Council to discuss various aspects of its services.
 Again, recent examples include "Your Home" Housing publication (Wealden), our Planning Systems (East Cambs) and our 'e citizen' module (Breckland).
 Through both approaches, the Council can learn from and share its own knowledge/expertise with others.

-5.16 Coupled with the benchmarking arrangements in place and through the member, professional and operational networks across Essex and the wider area, the Council is able to learn and contribute at various levels, to ensure that the services operated at Rochford continue to improve.
+Coupled with the benchmarking arrangements in place and through the member, professional and operational networks across Essex and the wider area, the Council is able to learn and contribute at various levels, to ensure that the services operated in the District continue to improve.

-5.17 We've also tried, where possible, to harness individual's personal learning to the benefit of the organisation, beyond simply developing skills and expertise in a particular area.
+We've also tried, where possible, to harness individual's personal learning to the benefit of the organisation, beyond simply developing skills and expertise in a particular area.
 For example, our Corporate Policy Manager, in undertaking her MBA, did her thesis around Local Strategic Partnerships and Community Strategies.
 That proved a launch-pad for our work in this area.
 More recently several staff we have sponsored on a Certificate of Management Course have done a joint project on Examining Organisational Culture.
 That will be used within the IIP process in particular.

-5.18 Whilst learning is shared within sections and divisions, the learning experiences tend to be vertical rather than horizontal.
-This assessment along with the work around Investors in People, has identified a need for the Authority to put in place better mechanisms to ensure that learning is shared across the Council.
-Whilst there are examples of good practice, more could be done to improve communications and access in this area.
+Our Peer Review remarked that staff are empowered to use their initiative.
+Whilst learning is shared within sections and divisions, the learning experiences tend to be vertical rather than horizontal.
+This assessment along with the work around Investors in People and the Peer Review, has identified a need for the Authority to put in place better mechanisms to ensure that learning is shared across the Council.
+Whilst there are examples of good practice, more could be done to improve communications and access in this area and so, a corporate staff communications group has been put in place to progress this agenda.